 Pell Grant Calculator: How Much Federal Aid Can You Get?

-- The upcoming Simplified FAFSA will change the way the government awards Pell Grants.
+- The new Simplified FAFSA changed the way the government awards Pell Grants.

 - Experts expect these changes to increase the number of students eligible for the award.

-- New releases from Federal Student Aid give us insight into how to calculate Pell Grant awards for future students.
+- Federal Student Aid give us insight into how to calculate Pell Grant awards for future students.

-The federal government will soon change how it distributes Pell Grants, and a new resource gives future students insight into how those changes will affect them.
+The federal government recently changed how it distributes Pell Grants, and a new resource gives future students insight into how those changes will affect them.

 Pell Grants are the primary way the federal government helps subsidize the cost of a college degree or certificate for low- and middle-income students.
-Upcoming changes to the Free Application for Federal Student Aid (FAFSA) for the 2024-25 academic year will shake up how much aid students will receive moving forward.
+Changes to the Free Application for Federal Student Aid (FAFSA) for the 2024-25 academic year modified how much aid students will receive moving forward.

 Federal Student Aid (FSA) recently released a series of "look-up tables" to help students determine whether they'll qualify for a maximum or minimum Pell Grant in 2024.